redstrate/libxiv/README.md

 * Be integratable into launchers for updating support.
 * Can export penumbra mods, I have no interest in exporting in TexTools's format.
 * Can export/edit some formats such as models, and metadata/exl.

+## Dependencies
+* fmt for formatting
+* z for zlib support, needed for dat files
+* unshield for extracting cab files for bootstrapping

+## Features
+* Can read index/index2/dat/exh/exl files (see Xparser.h)
+* Can extract bootstrap files required to start FFXIV for the first time (see installextract.h)